 Penalty for Late Filing - Any candidate failing to file a report on the designated due date shall be subject to a fine of \$50 per day for the first three days late and, thereafter, \$500 per day for each late day, not to exceed 25 percent of the total receipts or expenditures, whichever is greater, for the period covered by the late report.
-However, for the reports immediately preceding the primary and general election, the fine is \$500 per day for each late day, not to exceed 25 percent of the total receipts or expenditures, whichever is greater, for the period covered by the late report.
+However, for the reports immediately preceding each primary, general, or special election the fine is \$500 per day for each late day, not to exceed 25 percent of the total receipts or expenditures, whichever is greater, for the period covered by the late report.
 For a candidate's termination report, the fine is \$50 per day for each late day, not to exceed 25 percent of the total receipts or expenditures, whichever is greater for the period covered by the late report.
 All fines must be paid from the candidate's personal funds - not campaign funds.
 [F.S.
-106.07(2) and (8)]
+106.07(2); 106.07(8)(a); 106.07(8)(b)]

-Exceptions - Reports immediately preceding each primary and general election shall incur a fine of \$500 for each day late, however, the fine cannot exceed 25% of contributions or expenditures (whichever is greater).
+Exceptions - Reports immediately preceding each primary, general or special elections shall incur a fine of \$500 for each day late, however, the fine cannot exceed 25% of contributions or expenditures (whichever is greater).